Disease Guide ·Lordosis ·2026

 The Kitten Enrollment Problem

-Severe lordosis is usually visible in young kittens — often before insurance can be enrolled.
-Most insurers require kittens to be 6-8 weeks old before enrollment, and severe lordosis may already be documented by then.
-Mild cases discovered later have a better chance of coverage.
-If your breeder's health certificate notes any spinal abnormality, it becomes pre-existing.
+Severe lordosis is usually visible in young kittens - often before insurance enrollment.
+Most insurers require kittens to be 6-8 weeks old, and severe lordosis may already be documented by then.
+Mild cases discovered later have better coverage chances.
+If your breeder's health certificate notes spinal abnormality, it becomes pre-existing.

 Red flag · Deductible